 5. Now you're all set.
 If you navigate back to the 'Accounts and Import' section of your settings, you can see if your recipient has accepted your request.
 You can also use this panel to revoke their access.

 What Can Delegated Users Do With My Email?

 Almost anything.
-To access your account, now the delegated user needs to click on their Google Avatar in the upper right-hand corner of Google Mail, then scroll down and click on your account.
+To access your account, now the delegated user needs to click on their Google profile picture in the upper right-hand corner of Gmail, then scroll down and click on your account.